 For more information click here.

-In the event that an active servicemember of the uniformed services attending Mississippi College is unable to attend for reasons related to military service, the servicemember may readmit with the same "academic status" as the student had when he or she last attended or was accepted to Mississippi College.
+In the event that an active service member of the uniformed services attending Mississippi College is unable to attend for reasons related to military service, the servicemember may readmit with the same "academic status" as the student had when he or she last attended or was accepted to Mississippi College.
 Contact the Office of the Registrar to notify us of your military service leave, as well as your intention to return to MC.

 All students and veteran benefits recipients are required to meet with their assigned advisor to plan their course of study prior to the beginning of each enrollment period to ensure students are enrolled in courses leading to completion of the designated program or degree whereas Department of Veterans Affairs does not authorize payments for courses not applying to your declared program.
-Department of Veterans Affairs does not authorize payments for repeated course work unless the course was failed and is required for your program.
+Department of Veterans Affairs does not authorize payments for repeated coursework unless the course was failed and is required for your program.
 Refer to your GI Bill Chapter for specific details on change of enrollment status, withdrawal policy, and other grades that doesn’t count “commonly referred to as non-punitive” toward graduation.
-Common examples are an “I” grade for and incomplete or a “W” grade for withdrawing.
+Common examples are an “I” grade for an incomplete or a “W” grade for withdrawing.

 Change of Program (Major) or Place of Training (School)